-I saw a post recently by another blogger about stigmatizing language to avoid.
+I saw a post recently by another blogger about stigmatizing language that people should avoid.
 One of the things he mentioned was “committed suicide,” which is something that comes up regularly in discussions of language use related to suicide.
 I’m not convinced that it needs to be as big an issue as people make it out be, so I wanted to explore that.

-Personally, it’s not a term I find offensive, although I know some people do, and I choose not to use it for that reason.
-Over a year ago, I wrote the post How Picky Should We Be About Suicide-Related Language? after reading an article by someone who wanted to put the kibosh on all kinds of terms related to suicide.
-Since then, it’s something that’s been on my radar, so I notice when people use “commit suicide.”
+It’s not a term I find offensive, although I know some people do, so I choose not to use it for that reason.
+However, because it’s a popular target for language policing, it’s been on my radar, and it catches my eye when people use “commit suicide.”

-And you know what?
 A lot of mental health bloggers (including those who’ve attempted) use the phrasing “committed suicide.”

 The relationship between stigma and language

 Mental illness, suicide, bipolar, schizophrenia… all of these terms are accurate descriptors in neutral language, but there is significant stigma attached to all of them.
 No matter what words people use, or whether they use person-first or identity-first language, the underlying “problem” is still the same.
 Society is afraid of “crazy” people.

-Trying to change language usage in order to reduce stigma may be approaching the issue from the wrong direction; maybe we need to dig in deeper to why people are choosing certain language, and help them understand how some of those choices might be problematic.
+Trying to change language usage in order to reduce stigma may be approaching the issue from the wrong direction; instead, maybe we need to dig deeper into the underlying attitudes and why people are choosing certain language, and help them understand how some of those choices might be problematic.